DmitryKey/big-ann/src/algorithms/sharding/dkann/README.md

-DKANN Sharding Algorithm
+KANNDI Sharding Algorithm
 =====

-The DKANN Algorithm uses the intuition of multidimensional collocations.
+The KANNDI (K Approximate Nearest Neighbours Distance-based) Algorithm (read: /ˈkændi/) uses the intuition of multidimensional collocations.
 If points in the input dataset are related with respect to a certain distance (Euclidean, cosine, semantic), intuitively some points will be closer to each other, than the others.
 This forms a clustered space, where the number of clusters or their density is unknown for any new dataset, and is highly dependent on the dataset nature: text based embeddings can be distributed differently than, say, image